 The law saves babies from unsafe abandonment.
-It says that parents who do not harm their baby will not be prosecuted for abandonment if they hand their newborn to a responsible adult at a Safe Haven location.
+The law states that parents who do not harm their infant will not be prosecuted for abandonment if they hand their newborn to a responsible adult at a Safe Haven location.
 It gives a desperate parent a responsible alternative.
 Depending on your state, the law tells you where are the accepted locations that you can leave your baby and up to what age, with no questions asked as long as they are unharmed.

-Once you get to one of the accepted locations (Hospitals, Law Enforcement Agencies, etc.- depending on your state) You will need to relinquish your baby with one of the staff members at the location, and explain that you are relinquishing your infant to them under the Safe Haven Law.
-You might be asked to fill out some medical information and other important facts about your newborn, yourself, and the father, mainly for the reason of passing along any and all information that might be important to the adoptive parents for the infant.
-The person who you are relinquishing your baby to will make sure that the baby is unharmed in anyway, and if that is the case, then you will be free to go with no questions asked, and no trouble.
+Once you get to one of the accepted locations (Hospitals, Law Enforcement Agencies, etc.- depending on your state), you will need to relinquish your baby to one of the staff members at the location, and explain that you are relinquishing your infant to them under the Safe Haven Law.
+You may be asked to fill out paperwork requesting medical information and other important facts about your newborn, yourself, and the father.
+Completing this information is optional and will be used to share important medical issues with the infant's adopted family.
+After relinquishing the infant, the staff will ensure your infant is not harmed.
+After the infant is medically cleared, you will be free to leave with no questions asked.

-NO. Businesses and community buildings such as fire stations, gas stations and libraries are designated as “Safe Place” sites.
+NO. Businesses and community buildings such as fire stations, gas stations, and libraries are designated as “Safe Place” sites.
 Any youth in crisis can walk into one of the nearly 20,000 Safe Places across the country and ask an employee for help.
 These locations display the yellow, diamond-shaped Safe Place sign on their location.
-(Wikipedia, https://en.wikipedia.org/wiki/National_Safe_Place)

 For a father that believes his newborn may be relinquished using Safe Haven law, contact state putative fathers registry to register for notification and instructions.

-Every state does have a Safe Haven law, the law may be called something different such as “Safe Surrender”, “Safe Baby Haven”, “Baby Moses” and a “Safe Place for Newborns” these are examples of different names that support the Safe Haven laws and programs.
+Every state does have a Safe Haven law, but the law may be called something different such as “Safe Surrender”, “Safe Baby Haven”, “Baby Moses” or “Safe Place for Newborns”.
+These are examples of different names that support the Safe Haven laws and programs.
 Additionally, each state has a different Safe Haven law.
 Each state includes hospitals as a Safe Haven, but other locations differ per state.
 Check here to see what your state's law says!